Skip to content

 Smoking and cannabis

-You’re not legally allowed to smoke cigarettes inside any closed venues like buildings, bars, or restaurants.
+You’re not legally allowed to smoke cigarettes inside any closed venues like buildings, bars, or restaurants, unless they are equipped with a dedicated smoking area.

 Don’t be careless in showing off your wealth or leaving valuables like cell phones or money/purses lying around needlessly on beaches, café tables, or in public.

-Don’t walk far at night (It’s fine to walk most places during the day, but it is safer to take a cheap Uber/Bolt at night, and especially after drinking.
-Yes, even if it’s only a ten minute walk)
+Don’t walk far at night (It’s fine to walk almost everywhere during the day, but it is safer to take a cheap Uber/Bolt at night, and especially after drinking.
+Yes, even if it’s only a ten minute walk.)

 Begging